-h.
 CONNECTED ORGANISATIONS, INCLUDING RELATED PARTY RELATIONSHIPS

 St. Matthias is committed to establishing and maintaining collaborative partnerships with other local schools and academies.
-Over the last year, this has included collaborative working with schools within Malvern (PIMS) and the PATH core group for school improvement purposes.
-St. Matthias CE Primary School is also an associate member of the Rivers Teaching School Alliance.
+Over the last year, this has included collaborative working with schools within Malvern (PIMS) and the PATH core group for school improvement purposes and GLOW Teaching and Research Group.
+St. Matthias CE Primary School has worked with Haybridge High School as part of School Strategic Improvement.
+Two members of staff work with the Worcester Teaching Schools and one of these is a Specialist Leader in closing the gap in Science.